 Alasdair spent a year in Caracas, during which he was also published in TIME Magazine, The Atlantic, BBC, the Globe & Mail and others.

 Following a year in Caracas, Alasdair moved to Mexico City in March 2014.

 He began working regularly for VICE News, and soon became the Mexico correspondent for the Daily Mail.

-Today he works regularly as the Mexico correspondent for TRT World, covering the entire country and wider region.
+Today he is the Mexico correspondent for CGTN, covering the entire country and wider region.